Interview by Farran Golding / Portrait by Jacob Harris / Backside smith by Wig Worland

 It’s also relatable.
 That street could be anywhere.
 Anyone could see that line then figure out something new on their doorstep.
 What you said about Trapasso in Suffer The Joy applies here: skating something generic but making it look exciting.
 I’d say “making the ordinary look extraordinary” but that’s a bit dramatic.

-[Laughs.]
-That’s the thing with U.K. streets.
-When you see people pushing down them you can walk out of your house and recreate that.
+[Laughs] that’s the thing with British streets, when you see people pushing down them you can walk out of your house and recreate that.
 It feels good, for sure.

 It’s funny you mentioned this one with the back three in Stoke Newington because I’ve been trying to film a line there for the past few weeks.
 Essentially, I have to cross three roads: that road with the manny pad, one with a zebra crossing and one on the other side of it.
 It was mayhem.
 I was trying it for a good hour and a half and nearly did it but at one point I definitely thought “I’ve got myself in a bit too deep here.”